sagar-vinay-Em/My-git-learning/README.md

-# HEllO guys welcome to git repositry
+# Hello guys welcome to git repositry

 Hey i am studying in IIIT Nagpur
 Hey this is vinay.